-As she saw my protruding bladder and ran the slimy probe over my belly, Tina immediately said, “Virginia!
+As she saw my protruding bladder and ran the slippery ultrasound probe over my belly, Tina immediately exclaimed, “Virginia!
 Are you in pain?!”

 My advice?
-Have a pretty full bladder.
-Once it gets hard to walk and you find yourself hunching over, you’ve gone too far.
+Come in with a pretty full bladder - but once it gets hard to walk and you find yourself hunching over, you’ve gone too far.
 You want uncomfortable, not painful.

-We signed a few things, answered a few more questions proving our identity and the property of our embryos, and finally, we were ready to get the show on the road.
+We signed a few things, answered a few more questions proving our identity and the property of our embryos, and finally, we were ready to begin our embryo transfer.

-“Okay, Virginia, just scooch down to the very end of the chair for me."
+As I laid back, Dr. Ressler said the words we’ve all heard about 82,375 times: "Okay, Virginia, just scoot down to the very end of the chair for me."

-She then explained what was going to happen from here.
-We were to watch a monitor in the corner of the room that played a live feed of a microscope lens in the adjacent room (the Embryology Lab).
-The embryologist assigned to our transfer would show us the embryo in its petri dish home, confirm once again that it’s ours, and then bring it into the room for transfer.
+She then explained what was going to happen next.
+We were to watch a monitor in the corner of the room that played a live feed of a microscope lens in the adjacent room (the embryology lab).
+The embryologist assigned to our transfer would show us our little embryo in its petri dish home, confirm once again that it’s ours, and then bring it into the room for transfer.